Your Police Department Proudly serving the residents of the Town of Cicero, NY

 How Do I Get A Copy of The Police Report?

-If a police report is completed you or your insurance agent can request a copy from our administrative office which is open Monday through Friday from 8:00 AM until 4:00 PM except legal holidays.
+If a police report is completed you or your insurance agent can request a copy from CRASHDOCS.ORG or from our administrative office which is open Monday through Friday from 8:00 AM until 4:00 PM except legal holidays.
 Reports are not automatically forwarded to motorists unless a copy is requested.
 Please note that the report may take several days before it is ready to be released by our office.
 We strongly urge you to contact us by phone to determine if the report is ready.

 What Does No-Fault Mean?